15 Best PS4 Split Screen Games You Should Play With Friends

-The battle royale juggernaut recently added the much-requested Split-Screen mode, meaning you can now earn your Victory Royale with your friends on the same screen.
+The battle royale juggernaut added the much-requested Split-Screen mode in late 2019, meaning you can now earn your Victory Royale with your friends on the same screen.

 Like Rocket League, this gives Fortnite new life, allowing you to easily point out enemy locations or come up with building situations without having to parse that same information over the internet.

 An isometric RPG with deep character customisation and turn-based combat, Original Sin 2 (and the first title) are playable entirely in co-op, complete with character-specific dialogue choices and dice rolls.

 It’s the closest you can get to a pen and paper RPG on console, and we’d recommend playing as the Undead since they have to wear buckets over their heads so as not to scare the townspeople, making them easily the funniest race.

 Developer: Capcom Publisher: Capcom Players: 2

 While Resident Evil 7 might scare your pants off, and Resident Evil 2 Remake is a perfect mix of chills and kills, Resident Evil 5 is like a mid-2000s action movie you can play through with a friend.

 In truth, it’s far from the strongest in the franchise but we can’t help but enjoy blasting hordes of zombies with Chris “Biceps Like Humpback Whales” Redfield and Sheva, his new companion.